metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 ### Optional

 - `spec` (Attributes) BuildSpec defines the list of tasks to be execute for a Build.
-From Camel K version 2, it would be more appropiate to think it as pipeline. (see [below for nested schema](#nestedatt--spec))
+From Camel K version 2, it would be more appropriate to think it as pipeline. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only